2graphic/graph-interpreter/design_document.md

 1. User changes focus to the I/O view.
 2. User selects the interpreter they would like to use for the graph (if multiple options are available)
 3. User is presented with the expected input for the graph
-    a.
-This may be images  *TODO, HOW DO WE EXPRESS THIS WELL?*
+    * This may be images.
-    b. if so, the user will input either an image or a list of images.
+    * If so, the user will input either an image or a list of images depending on the plugin.
-        - this depends on the interpreter
 5. User presses the run button
-6. Output is displayed *TODO, HOW DO WE EXPRESS THIS WELL?*
+6. Output is displayed to the user.

 ## Debugging a Program